Cold Opening – Justice W/Judge Jeanine

 Simu & Bowen

-- As an ethnic minority, this premise is pretty great, and especially with Bowen starring in this piece, my favorite current male cast member.
+- I love this premise and it’s pretty great, and especially with Bowen starring in this.

 - As for Bowen, I’m pretty surprised that he pretty much disappeared halfway through the episode, especially with them having an Asian host and MG.